Potamotrygon marinae

-Potamotrygon marinae is a type of freshwater tropical ray found exclusively in Suriname and French Guiana.
+Potamotrygon marinae, the French guiana freshwater stingray or gold dust stingray, is a type of freshwater tropical ray found exclusively in Suriname and French Guiana.

 Description

 Little is known of its biology.
 It is believed to reach a maximum size of 42 cm disc width (DW), with mature male specimens usually reach 24 cm DW and mature female specimens reach 30 cm DW in average.

 Habitat & distribution

 This stingray is endemic to the rivers of Guiana Shield in Suriname and French Guiana.
 Two direct major threats to this species are exploitation for international exotic fish market and habitat degradation resulted of nearby river mining activities.